scoopscode/PPS777/README.md

 ## Contributing

-See our[contributing guide here](https://github.com/scoopscode/PPS777/blob/master/.github/Contributing.md) or by going to our [website](https://pinpointsimulations.net/pull_requests.html)
+See our [contributing guide here](https://github.com/scoopscode/PPS777/blob/master/.github/Contributing.md) or by going to our [website](https://pinpointsimulations.net/pull_requests.html).

 ## FAQ